AMReX-Fusion/Furnace/Exec/reacting_tests/bubble_convergence/README.md

 ## Original Cori convergence testing

-The results in the Castro SDC paper were run on Cori, using the file in `job_scripts/`.
+The results in the Furnace SDC paper were run on Cori, using the file in `job_scripts/`.

-* in `Castro/Exec/reacting_tests/bubble_convergence`
+* in `Furnace/Exec/reacting_tests/bubble_convergence`
     ```
     make USE_TRUE_SDC=TRUE COMP=intel -j 4
     ```